 Artifactory supports using a GPG key to sign RPM metadata for authentication by the YUM client.

-To generate a pair of GPG keys and upload them to Artifactory, please refer to GPG Signing.
+To generate a pair of GPG keys and upload them to Artifactory, please refer to Signing Keys Management.

 Installing RPM Packages Using Yum